 “Conjure something or fuck off.”

 Finally, he looked in the bottom of the jug and saw traces of wine.
-He touched them with his finger tips, then touched his fingers to his lips, tasting it, and then swallowed.
+He touched them with his fingertips then touched his fingers to his lips, tasting it, and then swallowed.
 He repeated a rhyme about Dionysus, one she’d drunkenly slurred a few weeks ago, and then wine started pouring backwards down the spout and into the jug.
 They both listened as it filled itself.

-“Great,” she said.
+“Great!” she said.
 “Lesson over.”

 One jug later, she was asleep and Sophus was sucking his teeth again.
 The boy had conjured some very strong wine.

 Hours later, she woke up to his tiny hands shaking her, back and forth, back and forth.
 “Mariah!
 They told me to tell you that the Stone Man of Imbros is awake!
 He’s awake!”
-Her feat were in her sandals and halfway across the room before he finished talking.
+Her feet were in her sandals and halfway across the room before he finished talking.